 Five years ago, Krugman wrote an opinion piece in the New York Times with the title, Adam Smith Hates Bitcoin.
 Krugman argued that Smith’s “dead stock” (gold and silver) was raising its ugly head again in modern times in the form of “virtual currency”.

 Bitcoin, like other virtual currencies, is built on blockchain.
-This architecture enables a secure, distributed ledger to be stored as an ordered list (‘chain’) of records (‘blocks’) and used simultaneously on many computers, which is where most of the security comes from.
+This architecture enables a secure, distributed ledger to be stored as a linked list (‘chain’) of groups of records (‘blocks’) and used simultaneously on many computers, which is where most of the security comes from.
 It’s much more difficult to ‘hack’ thousands of computers in order to falsify a record than it is to do so on a single, centralized computer.

 Modifications to the blockchain are implemented as transactions.
 In the case of currencies, these transactions perform tasks such as sending and receiving ‘coins’.
 The low level implementation of these transactions is usually done with a scripting language, and this code often looks an awful lot like Forth, one of the oldest and coolest languages in the history of computing.
 I’ve written a lot about Forth, Forth: A Syntonic Language is a good starting point.